 Is this program for you?

-This program is for you if you’re currently a registered nurse who has earned either an associate degree or diploma in nursing and want to earn to earn a B.S.N. degree through full- or part-time study while balancing personal and employment responsibilities.
+This program is for you if you’re currently a registered nurse who has earned either an associate degree or diploma in nursing and want to earn a BSN degree through full- or part-time study while balancing personal and employment responsibilities.

 This program will help you meet changing healthcare demands by expanding and enhancing your existing nursing education.
 Additionally, this degree provides a foundation for continuing to graduate-level nursing programs.

 Why should I earn a bachelor’s degree in nursing?